From the Provence of the Popes to the Luberon – Self-guided

 3 - Moderate - hilly, sometimes mountainous - 50 to 80 km

-Lake Lac là là is one of Quebec's tourist hotspots!
-Discover the splendor of this 1,000 km² body of water, which will be the focal point of your cycling trip.
+Lake La-La is one of the cornerstones of Quebec tourism!
+Discover the splendor of this 1,000-square-kilometer body of water, which will be the highlight of your cycling trip.

-Starting from Alma, discover the Véloroute des Bleuets, one of the jewels of the Route verte, which will guide you through your six-day journey.
-Between the shores and nature, you can enjoy the best of the lake: blueberries, cheese, and beaches as far as the eye can see!
+Starting in Alma, discover the Véloroute des Bleuets, one of the highlights of the Route Verte, which will guide you on your six-day journey.
+Between the lakeshore and the great outdoors, you’ll enjoy the best the lake has to offer: blueberries, cheese, and beaches as far as the eye can see!

 5 nights' accommodation, double occupancy;